tisfeng/Easydict/README_EN.md

 Build environment: Xcode 13+, macOS Big Sur 11.3+.
 To avoid unnecessary problems, it is recommended to use the latest Xcode and macOS version https://github.com/tisfeng/Easydict/issues/79

+> [!NOTE]
+> Since the latest code uses the String Catalog feature, Xcode 15+ is required to compile.
+> If your Xcode version is lower, please use the [xcode-14](https://github.com/tisfeng/Easydict/tree/xcode-14) branch, note that this is a fixed version branch, not maintained.

 If the run encounters the following error, try updating CocoaPods and then `pod install`.

 >  [DT_TOOLCHAIN_DIR cannot be used to evaluate LD_RUNPATH_SEARCH_PATHS, use TOOLCHAIN_DIR instead](https://github.com/CocoaPods/CocoaPods/issues/12012)